Install Stryker using npm.

 The easiest way to get started with Stryker is by installing the stryker-cli globally.
 It is a small package which forwards commands to your local stryker instance.

-Optionally, you could also install stryker and the stryker-api directly yourself.
+Optionally, you could also install stryker directly yourself.

 If you choose to not install the stryker-cli, use